-After the lender fulfills all of the legal requirements for foreclosure, the home is sold to a new owner at a public sale.
+After the lender fulfills all of the legal requirements for foreclosure, the home is sold to a new owner at a public sale, often the foreclosing lender.
 With judicial foreclosures, a sheriff's sale is customarily used as this last step in the foreclosure process.
 In nonjudicial foreclosures, trustee's sales are common.

 If your loan has been accelerated and you're facing a foreclosure, consider talking to a foreclosure lawyer to learn whether you might have any available defenses and to learn about the different loss mitigation options that might be appropriate for your situation.

 If you can't afford a lawyer, a HUD-approved housing counselor is an excellent (free) resource, especially for information about different ways to avoid a foreclosure.